-This passage from the St. Irenaeus of Lyons' Against Heresies (Lib 4, 14, 2-3; 15, 1: SC 100, 542, 548) illustrates St. Paul's concept of "pedagogy", further developed by St. Ireneaus, that the whole period of the Old Testament with all its characters, events, and institutions, was a preparation for and foreshadowing of the fullness of revelation that was to come in Jesus Christ and his New Covenant.
-Old Testaments things are symbols or types of realities that are to come.
-This concept of the Law as a divine pedagogy means that God, the wisest of all teachers, realizes that Israel cannot grasp the fullness of his plan and his ways all at once.
-God therefore takes them further little by little, always in view of the ultimate revelation that is to be given in Christ.
-This selection is used in the Roman Office of Readings for Wednesday of the second week of Lent with the accompanying biblical reading of Exodus 17:1-16 covering the water from the rock and the war against Amalek.
+Paul’s concept of “pedagogy,” further developed here by Irenaeus, shows that all the characters, events, and institutions of the Old Testament Law were preparations for and foreshadowings of the fullness of revelation that was to come in Jesus Christ and his New Covenant.
+God, the wisest of all teachers, realizes that Israel cannot grasp the fullness of his plan and his ways all at once.
+God therefore gradually trains them, taking them further little by little, always in view of the ultimate revelation that is to be given in Christ.

 From the beginning God created man out of his own generosity.
 He chose the patriarchs to give them salvation.
 He took his people in hand, teaching them, unteachable as they were, to follow him.
 He gave them prophets, accustoming man to bear his Spirit and to have communion with God on earth.
 He who stands in need of no one gave communion with himself to those who need him.
 Like an architect he outlined the plan of salvation to those who sought to please him.
 By his own hand he gave food in Egypt to those who did not see him.
 To those who were restless in the desert he gave a law perfectly suited to them.
 To those who entered the land of prosperity he gave a worthy inheritance.
 He killed the fatted calf for those who turned to him as Father, and clothed them with the finest garment.
 In so many ways he was training the human race to take part in the harmonious song of salvation.